tc39/proposal-async-context/README.md

 `asyncLocalStorage.getStore()` returns the current store.
 If this method is called outside of an `asyncLocalStorage` context initialized by calling `asyncLocalStorage.enterWith`, it will return `undefined`.

+## AsyncHook

+The `AsyncHook` provides an API to track asynchronous tasks.

 ```js
 class AsyncHook {
   constructor(hookSpec);